-Olaf Tryggvason's Early Years in the West: From Wendland, to Saxland, Frisia, Scotland, England, Wales, France, etc. (A.D.
+Olaf Tryggvason's Early Years in the West:

+from Wendland, to Saxland, Frisia, Scotland, England, Wales, France, etc. (A.D.
 984 to 988)

-Married for only two years, Olaf was already a widower at age 21.

-Olaf's satisfaction with life in Wendland died, too, and so he left Wendland, to make a new life for himself.
+Married for only 2 years, Olaf became a widower at age 21.
+As a young man, Olaf's early satisfaction with life in Wendland died, too, and so he left Wendland, to make a new life for himself.